Crew46/data-fall2025/progress/kbird2.md

 Week 10
 This week I have been mainly working on my binary tree.
 Currently it has all of the main functions that I could think of.
 Such as making the binary tree, adding nodes to the binary tree, obtaining nodes, clearing the binary tree and deleting the binary tree.
 I was also working on recursive functions such as Inorder, Preorder, and Post order.
 Which all work.
 I mainly use Inorder for now.
 I am currently using the binary tree to spawn a few more enemies while I figure out what I want it to do.

+Week 11
+This week I was changing a bunch of values for quality of life changes.
+I changed the speed for most enemies to make them slower since I didn't like how fast they were moving.
+I also made the tough enemies tougher to resist the rockets and to promote using the laser more.
+I made a laser enemy that will shoot lasers at the player.
+I also updated the textures for the boss and the pawn.
+I also turned down the spawn rates for less chaos.
+I upped the counter before a boss will spawn.
+I am now using the frame counter for some movement and spawning rates.